A theory of generalized Lam\'e curves: Monodromy and isomonodromic deformations

+For the strata where branch points collide, the corresponding Hurwitz space admits an \'etale morphism to $\mathrm{Conf}_s(\mathbb{P}^1) / \mathrm{PGL}_2(\mathbb{C})$, where $s < r$ is the number of distinct branch points, and the correspondence to the generalized Lam\'e equations follows by a parallel argument.
+Since all degenerate strata have strictly lower dimensions, we conclude that the Hurwitz space, and hence the space of corresponding generalized Lam\'e equations, has maximal complex dimension $r-3$.

-We conclude that the Hurwitz space and hence the corresponding GLE has dimension $r-3$.
-On the other hand, the space of punctured tori, parameterized by $\tau$ and the $r$ marked points $\mathbf{p}$ up to global translation, has complex dimension $1 + (r-1) = r$.
-This proves the codimension 3 statement. \end{proof}
+On the other hand, the base space of punctured tori, parameterized by $\tau$ and the $r$ marked points $\mathbf{p}$ up to global translation, has complex dimension $1 + (r-1) = r$.
+This establishes that the generic locus where the equation admits a $\mathbb{P}^1$-fiber has codimension $3$. \end{proof}